andrediasgustavo/cypress-auth-api-testing/README.md

 * **Scheduled Pipeline**: Runs a daily health check of the API at midnight UTC using a cron schedule (`0 0 * * *`).

-**Required GitHub Secrets:**
-To run the pipelines successfully, the following repository secrets must be configured to securely pass credentials to the Cypress runner:

-* `CYPRESS_USERNAME`

-* `CYPRESS_PASSWORD`